locustio/locust/docs/extending-locust.rst

 Adding Web Routes
 ==================

-Locust uses Flask to serve the web UI and therefor it is easy to add web end-points to the web UI.
+Locust uses Flask to serve the web UI and therefore it is easy to add web end-points to the web UI.
 Just import the Flask app in your locustfile and set up a new route::

     from locust import web